shinsterneck/hotshots/README.txt

+﻿This is a fork from the original version hosted on Sourceforge.net.

+Original Content of the Readme file:
-﻿HotShots is an application for capturing screens and saving them in a variety of image formats as well as adding annotations and graphical data (arrows, lines, texts, ...).
+HotShots is an application for capturing screens and saving them in a variety of image formats as well as adding annotations and graphical data (arrows, lines, texts, ...).
 You can also upload your creations to the web (FTP/some web services).
 Because HotShots is written with Qt, HotShots runs on Windows, Linux (MacOSX isn't tested yet).